What is differential geometry: curves and surfaces: Hats

 \begin{thm}{Proposition} A smooth surface $\Sigma$ is saddle if and only if it has no hats. \end{thm}

-Note that a saddle surface can contain a closed plane curve.
-For example the hyperboloid $x^2+y^2-z^2=1$ contains the unit circle in the $(x,y)$-plane.
-However, according to the proposition (as well as the lemma), a plane curve cannot bound a disc (as well any compact set) in a saddle surface.
+A saddle surface can contain a closed plane curve.
+For example, the hyperboloid $x^2+y^2-z^2=1$ contains the unit circle in the $(x,y)$-plane.
+However, according to the proposition (as well as the lemma), a plane curve cannot bound a topological disc (as well as any compact set) in a saddle surface.

-\parit{Proof.} Since a plane is convex, the ``only if'' part follows from \ref{lem:convex-saddle}; it remains to prove the ``if'' part.
+\parbf{Proof.} Since a plane is convex, the only-if part follows from \ref{lem:convex-saddle}; it remains to prove the if part.

 Assume $\Sigma$ is not saddle; that is, it has a point $p$ with strictly positive Gauss curvature; or equivalently, the principal curvatures $k_1(p)$ and $k_2(p)$ have the same sign.
+From now on we assume $0 < k_1 (p) \leq k_2 (p) $, the other case being analogous.

-Let $z=f(x,y)$ be a graph representation of $\Sigma$ in tangent-normal coordinates at $p$.
+Let $z=f(x,y)$ be a graph representation of $\Sigma$ in tangent-normal coordinates at~$p$.
 Consider the set $F_\epsilon$ in the $(x,y)$-plane defined by the inequality $f(x,y)\le \epsilon$.
 By \ref{lem:gauss+=>convexity}, $f$ is convex in a small neighborhood of $(0,0)$.
-Therefore $F_\epsilon$ is convex, for sufficiently small $\epsilon>0$.
+Therefore, $F_\epsilon$ is convex, for sufficiently small $\epsilon>0$.
 In particular, $F_\epsilon$ is a topological disc.